mohammed3bbas/ChatGPTWrapper/README.md

 This project is a simple chatbot API built on flask using OpenAI GPT-3.5 turbo LLM. it provides two APIs to interact with the chatbot
 - GET ('/') : it sends a welcome message from chatbot
-- POST ('/chat') : it allwows the users to make conversition with the chatbot and receive chatbot response as a json by the model.
+- POST ('/chat') : it allows the users to make conversation with the chatbot and receive chatbot response as a json by the model.
 ---
 # Prerequisites
 - Python > 3.6
-  if could be installed from https://www.python.org/downloads/
+  it could be installed from https://www.python.org/downloads/
-  You can check you python verison using this command:
+  You can check you python version using this command:
   ```
   python --version
   ```